NickGeramanis/gym-navigation/README.md

 ### Prerequisites

-The following libraires need to be installled:
+The following libraries need to be installed:

 - NumPy
 - Matplotlib